-I suppose it’s the fact that the majority of the headstones have been uprooted and placed along the path circling the cemetery, so it now looks like a park.
-Why was the decision made to do this?
+I suppose it’s the fact that the majority of the headstones have been placed along the path circling the cemetery, so it now looks like a park.

-The only graffiti on the walls is ‘Lost boys’ that adds to the eeriness of this place.
+I found this ‘Lost boys’ graffiti that had been painted onto the etched sandstone wall that adds to the eeriness of this place.

 Within Tom Slemen’s book titled, ‘Liverpool Ghost Walk ’, he mentions that the site of St James Cemetery was revered by Wiccans and that it has a dark association with a legendary Lancashire witch named Jenna Green, later known as Ginny Greenteeth, who was cast out of her coven for some unknown reason.
 Ginny Greenteeth was said to prowl river banks and streams and there is a subterranean stream beneath the cemetery.

 Perhaps it’s because I’ve read Tom’s book that I feel uneasy when visiting this cemetery, but I seriously recommend reading this book, because there are numerous tales of ghastly goings on within this cemetery and mention of occult symbols that have been etched into the sandstone walls.

 Many years ago when I first began to enjoy taking photographs of graves and tombs, I took a snapshot of a tomb in the grounds of St Elphin’s Parish in Warrington.